Does Using an Accredited Firm Provide a Guarantee?

 The accredited firm is solely responsible for: the quality of its work; complying with its quality management system; and ensuring that it complies with the Terms of Participation (the terms that the firm must adhere to in order to maintain its accreditation with the Institute) at all times.

 Initial Requirements of Accreditation

-The core requirement for a firm gaining accreditation with the Property Institute is producing a robust quality management system demonstrating how the firm complies with professional standards - a template which can be used as a starting point is available here.
+The core requirement for a firm gaining accreditation with the Property Institute is producing a robust quality management system demonstrating how the firm complies with professional standards.

 Companies who already operate a quality management system can have their existing system assessed against the Institute's requirements.

 A starter pack is available to firm wishing to enter the scheme.
 The starter pack consists of a range of templates and resources, alongside mentoring where needed.